zulip/zulip/CONTRIBUTING.md

   have a new feature you'd like to add, you can start a conversation [in our development community](https://zulip.com/development-community/#where-do-i-send-my-message) explaining the feature idea and the problem that you're hoping to solve.
+- **I'm waiting for the next round of review on my PR.
+Can I pick up another issue in the meantime?** Someone's first Zulip PR often requires quite a bit of iteration, so please [make sure your pull request is reviewable][reviewable-pull-requests] and go through at least one round of feedback from others before picking up a second issue.
+After that, sure!
+If [Zulipbot](https://github.com/zulip/zulipbot) does not allow you to claim an issue, you can post a comment describing the status of your other work on the issue you're interested in, and asking for the issue to be assigned to you.
+Note that addressing feedback on in-progress PRs should always take priority over starting a new PR.
 - **I think my PR is done, but it hasn't been merged yet.
 What's going on?**
   1. **Double-check that you have addressed all the feedback**, including any comments on [Git commit